Igor Lukšić: Controversies

 In an interview with Reuters, he acknowledged the role Krgovic played in saving financial stability in Montenegro.
 "From time to time we had policy clashes," he told Reuters.
 "But I respect everything Mr. Krgovic did for 10 years as central bank governor."

 Prime Minister Lukšić was seen by many to be controlled by Đukanović.
-Lukšić tried to persuade journalists and his fellow citizens that he consulted Đukanović only as often as he consulted other Montenegrin politicians, but the opposition continued to accuse him of being the "puppet" of Đukanović.
-One of the first steps taken by Lukšić was to reorganize the cabinet inherited from Đukanović, adding more six new ministers.
+Lukšić tried to convince journalists and his fellow citizens that he consulted Đukanović only as often as he consulted other Montenegrin politicians, but the opposition continued to accuse him of being the “puppet” of Đukanović.
+One of the first steps taken by Lukšić was to reorganize the cabinet inherited from Đukanović, adding six new ministers.
 At the same time, several members of the government were still considered loyal to Đukanović.
-Newly appointed Deputy Prime Minister Duško Marković and "inherited" ministers Milan Rocen and Boro Vučinić were the most notable remaining figures in the cabinet widely seen as close allies to Đukanović.
+Newly appointed Deputy Prime Minister Duško Marković and "inherited" ministers Milan Rocen and Boro Vučinić were the most notable remaining figures in the cabinet, and were widely seen as close allies to Đukanović.

 The allegations about Đukanović's influence were also fueled by the fact that he remained chairman of the ruling DPS party, while Lukšić was only vice chairman.
 But some analysts described him before as a "serious" and quite autonomous player.
 Lukšić himself denied being the hand of Đukanović, saying that while he sometimes consulted with the former prime minister, the final decisions were in his own hands.